visit-dav/visit/src/doc/cli_manual/functions.rst

   SetPlotSILRestriction(silr, all) -> integer

-silr : type
+silr : SIL restriction object
     A SIL restriction object.

-all : type
+all
     An optional argument that tells the function if the SIL restriction should be applied to all plots in the plot list.

-return value : integer
+return type : CLI_return_t
     The SetPlotSILRestriction function returns an integer value of 1 for success and 0 for failure.